sakithanavod/Graphics_Programming_Diary_SNA/_posts/2024-05-04-post-vec-arithmetic.md

 $${c_z} = {a_x* b_y - a_y*b_x}$$

-*Context 1 :  Geometric Interpretation*
+*Geometric Interpretation*

 The cross product yields a vector that is perpendicular to the original two vectors {: .notice--success}

 ![Alt Text](/assets/maths/math18.png)

 Because cross product is **not commutative**, we need to consider the order of a and b since it affects the direction of the resulting vector.
-You can determine the resulting vector *direction* by using the "Handy Guide" which uses your **Right Hand**
+You can determine the resulting vector *direction* by using the "Handy Guide" which uses your **Right Hand** (*only when if it's right handed coordinate system, otherwise use left hand*)

 If,